414962002/git/README.txt

   if you do not switch to another account

-𝐃𝐈𝐒𝐏𝐄𝐍𝐒𝐀𝐁𝐋𝐄 𝐂𝐎𝐌𝐌𝐀𝐍𝐃𝐒

-  which user is currently active in this folder
+→ which user is currently active in this folder
 $ git config user.name
 $ git config user.email

-  switch to the desired user
+→ switch to the desired user
 $ git config user.name <user name>
 $ git config user.email <user email>
 ᅠ

-𝐃𝐈𝐒𝐏𝐄𝐍𝐒𝐀𝐁𝐋𝐄 𝐒𝐓𝐀𝐑𝐒

 ★
 ★